-Don your hiking boots, escape the crowds and find peace when you experience the rolling landscapes of the Tweed Valley – it really is the perfect environment for walking holidays in Scotland.
-For beauty and solitude, nothing beats the fifteen day challenge of the Southern Upland Way as it dips in and out of the Tweed Valley.
+Don your hiking boots, escape the crowds and find peace when you experience the rolling landscapes of the Tweed Valley – it really is the perfect environment for a Scottish walking holiday.
+For beauty and solitude, nothing beats the 15-day challenge of the Southern Upland Way as it dips in and out of the Tweed Valley.
 Or for more leisurely pleasures, there are lots of riverside strolls and bite-size hikes, so read on to find out why the Tweed Valley makes the perfect base for walking holidays in Scotland.

-Famous for its Corbetts, what the Tweed Valley lacks in height, it makes up for in sheer variety and beauty, but don’t let the gently rolling landscape full you into thinking the Tweed Valley won’t give you a proper workout!
-At 840 metres Broad Law is a mighty Corbett, equal to England's 30th highest mountain and Wales's 29th highest summit.
+Famous for its Corbetts, what the Tweed Valley lacks in height, it makes up for in sheer variety and beauty, but don’t let the gently rolling landscape lull you into thinking the Tweed Valley won’t provide a proper workout!
+At 840m, Broad Law is a mighty Corbett and there are plenty more bsides.

 Got a thirst for history, then the John Buchan Way - named after the famous writer and diplomat - is an exciting literary journey from Peebles to Broughton, a distance of approximately 22km (13 miles).